 2. From here continue along the lush green strip until Glenrosa Rd then turn left and then right onto Todd St which loops around to the exclusive playground, barbecue and picnic spots fronting Tennis Avenue.
 A narrow bridge on the right crosses over into yet another verdant creek side reserve which leads to the next bridge over the creek.
 (Ignore the Davidson St offshoot).
 Here is McCorbie Park and a chance to grab an Italian pastry or gelato at Gerbino’s on Ashgrove Avenue, which runs parallel to parkside Corbie St.

-3. Those who missed that food opportunity still have Wray Organics café and Gallery B (which has a deck overlooking the bike path) further along after the path passes under the Ashgrove Avenue bridge.
+3. Those who missed that food opportunity still have Gallery B (which has a deck overlooking the bike path) further along after the path passes under the Ashgrove Avenue bridge.
 Take a sharp left up immediately after the bridge underpass and swing up to Ashgrove Avenue and head towards Enoggera Rd.
-Wray’s is just around the corner on Enoggera Rd (to the left) and the exotic Gallery B a couple of hundred metres further up the road at the rear of Tru Value Hardware.
+The exotic Gallery B is a couple of hundred metres further up the road at the rear of Tru Value Hardware.